 3 - 5

-The students will identify the basic needs of plants and fish and engineer, assemble, maintain, and observe a small-scale aquaponics system that meets plant and fish needs.
+Students identify the basic needs of plants and fish and engineer, assemble, maintain, and observe a small-scale aquaponics system that meets plant and fish needs.
+Grades 3-5

 Activity 1: Needs of a Plant

 - Needs of a Plant PowerPoint Slides